betaglot/plantabeta/docs/guide/introduction.md

 - To put all planter knowledge in one location online.
 - To decrease the amount of flagging tape used by planters.

+Do reduce injury by using optimal movement techniques

+-

 ## When is [Plantbeta](/guide/introduction.html#what-is-plantbeta) used?